Free Independent Contractor Agreement Template

 It’s essential to be specific when writing a Contractor Agreement.
 The final result will be a binding legal contract between you and your client or contractor.
 The details should be clear and comprehensible so that they can be easily understood.

-To make all the terms and conditions of the deal extra explicit, write in full sentences on the template.
+To make all the terms and conditions of the deal explicit, write in full sentences on the template.
 You should also avoid ambiguous terms and abbreviations that could lead to misunderstandings and possible legal challenges.

 Additionally, make sure to use consistent terminology.
 Don’t refer to parties by their names in clauses and when describing additional terms.
 Instead, use established contractual terms, such as ‘Client’ or ‘Contractor’.